-Usability testing is all about gathering users’ experience on your website, mobile app, and product software.
-So, the best way is to ask the visitors and users using Qualaroo directly.
+Qualaroo is one of the finest cloud-based usability testing tools out there that’s all about gathering users’ experience on your website, mobile app, and product software.
 This feedback survey software and usability testing tool help you to ask the right questions at the right time to the right people.

 Its proprietary NudgeTM feature lets you create pop-up surveys to gather contextual feedback on a particular page, a section of a website, content, etc., and analyze it with advanced reporting.

 Best for: Feedback survey, pop-up surveys, contextual feedback

 Suitable for: Small to large businesses

 - You can create exit-intent surveys to gauge why the visitors are leaving your website without completing a process.

 - Embed survey NudgesTM into design prototypes to gather feedback about product UI and design.

 - Design targeted surveys using 12+ question types, automatic language translation and tons of customization options.